 The music industry has changed a lot since 2011.
 It has seen significant growth, with ‘streaming now’ generating more revenue than digital downloads.
 Apple and Spotify lead the way with online digital streaming.

 Oligopolies: Android, Windows, iOS, and OS X

-Operating systems are software installed on digital devices, such as smartphones, laptops, and desktop, to serve various purposes and roles.
+Operating systems are software installed on digital devices, such as smartphones, laptops, and desktops, to serve various purposes and roles.
 There are more than 7 billion active computing devices in the world, including PCs, servers, and mobile phones.

 In the area of laptop and desktop machines, Microsoft Windows is the most commonly installed operating system, with over 80% of the global market share.
 Apple macOS accounts for 10-12%, followed by Google Chrome OS (4%) and Linux distributions (2%).

-In the area of smartphones and smartwatches, Google’s Android dominates with more than 2.5 billion users.
+In the area of smartphones and smartwatches, Google’s Android dominates, with more than 2.5 billion users.
 Android has become more popular than Windows due to the rise of smartphones in recent years. iOS is extremely successful in the United States; however, it has never managed close to half the popularity of Android on a global scale.